Familiar Spirits

-Familiar Spirits is a memoir published in 2000 by American writer Alison Lurie.
-In it, she recounts a friendship with poet James Merrill and his life partner David Jackson which began in the 1950s.
+Familiar Spirits: A Memoir of James Merrill and David Jackson is a memoir published in 2000 by American writer Alison Lurie.
+In it, she recounts a friendship with a poet James Merrill and his life partner David Jackson which began in the 1950s.

 Merrill and Jackson were both wealthy, well-educated men, who lived an openly gay life decades before that was common.
-Together, the two men spent many years gathering Ouija board messages during séances, a fact of which Lurie was made aware of early on, and about which she never lost her early skepticism.
-For Merrill, the poetic result was a 560-page apocalyptic epic called The Changing Light at Sandover (1982), which is in large measure transcribed from supernatural voices.
+The two men spent many years gathering Ouija board messages during séances, a fact of which Lurie was made aware of early on, and about which she never lost her early skepticism.
+For Merrill, the poetic result was a 560-page apocalyptic epic called The Changing Light at Sandover (1982), which is in a large measure transcribed from supernatural voices.
 In Familiar Spirits, Lurie attempts to provide several rational and mundane explanations for Merrill and Jackson's epiphanies and revelations.